 Hyperthyroid cats have a significant degree of renal insufficiency.
 This cat food diet is low in phosphorous and sodium that not only reduces the PTH concentrations but also strengthens kidney health.

-This wet cat food has a higher level of taurine, L-carnitine to keep blindness and heart problems at bay.
-Since vitamins and minerals are necessary for healthy immune system, healthy metabolism of carbohydrates, healthy skin and coat, bone growth and formation, blood coagulation, this cat food has stuffed with niacin, ascorbic acid, zinc, copper, manganese, etc. and counting.
+Hill’s Prescription Diet y/d Thyroid Care with Chicken Canned Cat Food has a higher level of taurine, L-carnitine to keep blindness and heart problems at bay.
+Since vitamins and minerals are necessary for healthy immune system, healthy metabolism of carbohydrates, healthy skin and coat, bone growth and formation, blood coagulation, this cat food has stuffed with niacin, ascorbic acid, zinc, copper, manganese, and counting.
 Plus, this cat food has clinically proven antioxidants that are supposed to minimize the damage to the immune system cells to support a healthy immune system.

 ZIWI Peak Canned Wet Cat Food